readysetmark/WealthPulse/Readme.md

 *	Add support for investments (ie, multiple commodities) on balance and register reports
 *	Provide "real" and "book value" lines on the Net Worth chart
-*	Additional investment reports such as overall portfolio return and return by investment
-*	Additional expenses reports such as burn rate

 2014/06/11
 I've prototyped it out enough now that I think what I want to do is make sure I can get current prices for commodities